bolorkhuu/blog/all/projects/_posts/2014-11-12-balancing_robot.md

 </div>
 <p class="publish_date"> updated: 01.10.2016</p>

 A balancing robot is a interesting example in field of control system.
 Marmot-Robot briefly **MarBot** is a half autonomous robot with 2, 12V DC maxon geared motors with a quadrature encoder and a IMU (Accelerometer + Gyroscope) that can go forward, backward and turn while balancing.
 It uses 2 multidimensional Kalman-Filter to predict tilt angle of the robot and also the pose (acceleration, velocity, position) of the 2 wheels.
 I spent the last 3 years working on this project while studying.

+As yet i've built 6 MarBots.
+The TU-Dresden as well as the UMIT Hall in Tirol Austria own 2 exemplar of the MarBot as a test station for education purpose.

 <p></p><p></p>

-**Marbot in motion:**
+### MarBot in motion:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jPH4uLOQLpM" frameborder="0" allowfullscreen></iframe>

 <p></p><p></p>

-**Parts list**:
+### Parts list:

   * 1 x STM32F407 Microcontroller
   * 2 x XBee S2B ZigBee Pro 10mW